hwhuang27/odin-members/README.md

 Message board website where users can view and post anonymous messages.

+Live site can be found here: [Members Only](https://odin-members-production.up.railway.app)

+NodeJS practice project for [The Odin Project](https://www.theodinproject.com/)

 There are several user privileges:
 - **Non-Member** (can only view posts and post title)
 - **Member** (can view post authors with timestamp)
 - **Admin** (can view and delete messages)

-NodeJS practice project for [The Odin Project](https://www.theodinproject.com/).

-Deployed Railway site can be found [here](https://odin-members-production.up.railway.app).

 ## ✨ Features ✨